dymoy/peer-prep/README.md

 ### Registering and Unregistering a Session
 ![Animated Gif of how to register and unregister a session](./assets/imgs/peer-prep_addAttendee_removeAttendee.gif)

-When the user is browsing the `ExploreSession` page and see a session they're interested in, they'll have the option to register and save the session to their `MySessions` page.
+When the user is browsing the `ExploreSession` page and see a session they're interested in, they'll have the option to register and save the session to their `MySessions` page if they are logged in.
 After doing so, the button will re-render and give the user the option to unregister from the session if they'd like.
+After registering for a session, the meeting link will render in the `MySessions` page.

 ## Testing